sztaki-hu/ProSeqqo/Example/README.md

 [1]: B. Tipary, A. Kovács, G. Erdős, Planning and optimization of robotic pick-and-place operations in highly constrained industrial environments, Assem-bly Automation submitted manuscript (2021).

-The quote from ProSeqqo is A Generic Solver for Process Planning and sequencing in Industrial Robotics (2021).
+[2]: L. Zahorán, A. Kovács, ProSeqqo:  A Generic Solver for Process Planning and Sequencing in Industrial Robotics (2021).